 The main treatment is a drug called tPA, which dissolves blood clots, but two procedures are sometimes also used:

 - Intra-arterial thrombolysis: Your doctor puts a catheter into an artery and guides it to the blockage.
-Then she’ll send medicine directly to the blood clot to dissolve it.
+Then they’ll send medicine directly to the blood clot to dissolve it.